John Mankiewicz

 John Mankiewicz (born February 18, 1954) is an American television and film executive producer and screenwriter.
-He was co-executive producer for House of Cards and Bosch, he co-created the television series The Street and has written and produced episodes for House M.D. and occasionally writes for The New Yorker.
+He was co-executive producer for House of Cards and Bosch.
+He co-created the television series The Street and has written and produced episodes for House M.D. and occasionally writes for The New Yorker.

 He was born in New York City the son of Ilene Thelma (Korsen) and screenwriter Don Mankiewicz, a member of the Mankiewicz family.
-He is a cousin of Ben Mankiewicz, Josh Mankiewicz and Nick Davis.
+He is the grandson of screenwriter Herman J. Mankiewicz who co-wrote Citizen Kane.
+He is also a cousin of Ben Mankiewicz, Josh Mankiewicz and Nick Davis.